Aryaan03/cis6930sp24-assignment1/README.md

 ## Bugs and Assumptions

-• Assuming that the structure of the PDF files provided by the Norman, Oklahoma police department remains consistent across different reports.
-If the structure changes, it could break the extraction process. <br>
+• Assuming that atleast any one of the flag should be present in the run command. <br>
-• A large PDF files or a high volume of data exceeding system memory or processing limits, can lead to performance degradation or application crashes.<br>
+• A large text files or a high volume of data exceeding system memory or processing limits, can lead to performance degradation or application crashes.<br>
-• Not all columns of a row can be empty at the same time.
-There should be some entry in atleast one cell of every row.<br>
-• All fields, excluding the 'Nature' field will consist of alphanumeric characters.<br>
-• Assuming that empty entries are only possible in the 'Nature' column.
-If there are empty entries in any other column it might break the extraction.<br>
+• All the entities are not accurately detected, it leaves some entities accordind to the model selected.<br>
-• Known bug: Some pdfs that have unsual formatting are not able to parse.<br>
+• Known bug: Some txt files with unsual formatting are not able to parse.<br>
-• If there are multiple lines in a single cell, then only the first line will be parsed.
-There is no such cases where the 'Nature' column had multiple lines of text.
-So, it was not tested.
-But, if it has, this can be a potential bug.<br>
+• It does not check censor names in email addresses. <br>
 • No bugs apart from those mentioned above are known/identified.